Skip to main content

 ID Resolution

-The API automatically detects the ID format:
+The API automatically detects the ID format and resolves taxonomy IDs to UUIDs for database queries:

 // In route handlers